gitgroch/fred-herzog/FIXLOG.md

 ## Features
 - All links have been tested and work as intended
 - All navigation menus appear and operate as expected at each defined break point for media queries.
--

 ## Lighthouse

-All pages were passed through Google Chrome Dev Tool's Lighthouse tool to test for Performance, Best Practices, Accessibility and SEO
+All pages were passed through Google Chrome Dev Tool's Lighthouse tool to test for Performance, Best Practices, Accessibility and SEO in incognito mode in chroem.
+I consider anything less than 95 a bug and something that should be addressed in future updates.
+I've listed opportunities to improve below the scores for each page.

 **index.html**
 - **Desktop**